 Make reflection and reward a part of the process

 I cover these steps and many more in my ‘Achieve Your Goals’ online course.
 So, if you are fed up of not making the progress you desire and would like to harness the power to achieve your goals then explore the course and learn the craft of goal setting.
-It will change the way that you make resolutions, set goals and increase your potential for success.
+It will change the way that you make set goals, create a plan of action and increase your potential for success.
 Make this the year that you do what you set out to do, achieve your goals!